 Jaime: Will it all work out?
 Will we regret it?

-WCIL: What did it feel like when you finally arrived to your new country?
+WCIL: What did it feel like when you finally moved to Belgium?

 WCIL: Did you have any contacts or friends in your new country?

-Jaime: I had a couple of family friends but they didn't live in the same town as we did and they lived in the French part of Belgium whereas we were in the Flemish part so there were different ways of doings things, accessing services, etc.
+Jaime: I had a couple of family friends but they didn’t live in the same town as we did.
+Additionally, they lived in the French part of Belgium whereas we were in the Flemish part so there were different ways of doing things, accessing services, etc.

 WCIL: How did you support yourself in your new country?